Harvard-University-iCommons/canvas-data-sdk/docs/intro.rst

   canvas-data -c config.yml unpack_dump_files

-This command will default to fetch data from the latest dump, but you can choose a specific dump by passing the `--dump-id` parameter.
-You can limit the command to just fetch and reassemble the data files for a single table by passing the `--table` parameter.
+This command will default to fetch data from the latest dump, but you can choose a specific dump by passing the ``--dump-id`` parameter.
+You can limit the command to just fetch and reassemble the data files for a single table by passing the ``--table`` parameter.

 The command will create a sub-directory underneath your data directory named after the dump sequence number, and all of the data files will be stored under that.

-A SQL script called `truncate_and-reload.sql` will also be stored inside the dump sequence directory.
+A SQL script called ``truncate_and_reload.sql`` will also be stored inside the dump sequence directory.
 It contains SQL statements that will truncate all of the tables (besides the requests table) and will load each of the data files into a database.
 This can be used as part of a daily refresh process to keep all of your tables up to date.
 The SQL